paulspringett/bcx/README.md

 ### Contributing

+The following endpoints are implemented and tested:

+* People
+* Projects
+* Todolists
+* Todos

+All other endpoints still need implementing, see the official [Basecamp Next API docs](https://github.com/37signals/bcx-api) for details on what to implement.

+### How to contribute

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Write your tests and check everything passes
 5. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request (into the development branch)
+6. Create new Pull Request (into the master branch)